-This scenario examines if the Federal Reserve fails to get inflation under control and the US experiences sustained inflationary pressures.
-Higher labor and materials expenses drive up replacement costs for property claims, while medical and social inflation drive higher severity for casualty and liability losses.
-While the Federal Reserve keeps the low end of the curve close to 0%, interest rates begin to rise at the long end of the curve, as investors demand more return to invest in longer dated bonds.
+This scenario examines if the Federal Reserve fails to get inflation under control and the U.S. experiences sustained inflationary pressures.
+Higher labor and material expenses drive up replacement costs for property claims, while medical and social inflation drive higher severity for casualty and liability losses.
+In this hypothetical scenario, while the Federal Reserve keeps the low end of the curve close to 0%, interest rates begin to rise at the long end of the curve, as investors demand more return to invest in longer dated bonds.
 Social inflation drives up liability settlements, while labor and material costs drive higher than expected severity trends across property lines.

-For the inflation scenario, researchers calibrated the underwriting stress based on two commonly used measures of inflation the CPI and MCPI, the latter of which focuses specifically on a basket of healthcare expenditures.
-The inflation scenario was defined as the 1-in-250 year return period over a five-year horizon within the Moody's Economic Scenario Generator (ESG).
+For the inflation scenario, researchers calibrated the underwriting stress based on two commonly used measures of inflation - the CPI and MCPI, the latter of which focuses specifically on a basket of healthcare expenditures.
+The inflation scenario was defined as the 1-in-250-year return period over a five-year horizon within the Moody's Economic Scenario Generator.
 A 99.6th percentile excess inflation rate over five years was applied to future loss payments on both reserves and current accident year exposures.
 For property, commercial multi-peril, specialty and marine lines, general CPI will be used.
-Medical CPI was applied for all other lines.
-Workers compensation CPI is applied to the workers' compensation line of business.
+MCPI was applied for all other lines.
+Workers' compensation CPI is applied to the workers' compensation line of business.
 Interest rate changes are more drawn out, so this scenario is expected to materialize slowly with potential leading indicators to help companies manage its effects over multiple calendar periods.
+This scenario is hypothetical and not based on any real events that happened in 2022 or prior years.
+It is designed as a stress scenario distinct from the expected performance in 2022.